Survey on the geometric Bogomolov conjecture: Introduction

 \subsection{Acknowledgments}

 This survey paper is the proceeding of my talk at the conference ``Nonarchimedean analytic Geometry: Theory and Practice'' held at Papeete from 24 to 28, August, 2015.
 I thank the organizers for inviting me to the conference and giving me an opportunity to give a talk.
-I thank Professor J\'er\^ome Poineau for recommending that I write this survey.
+I thank Professor J\'er\^ome Poineau for recommending me to write this survey.
+Further, I thank the referee for reading the manuscript carefully and giving me many helpful comments.
 This work was partly supported by the Japan Society for the Promotion of Science through KAKENHI 26800012.